pcardotatgit/XDR_Workflows_and_Stuffs/100-SecureX_automation_lab/readme.md

 This scenario is a complete **SecureX XDR demonstration**

-## Automated threat detection and mitigation scenario
+## Automated Threat Detection and Mitigation scenario

 This automated threat hunting scenario is the following :